-5.2.4 Use of Chelmarsh Reservoir to Assist River Regulation
+5.2.4 Use of Bankside Storage to Assist River Regulation

-The Company has bankside storage at the River Severn Works.
+The Company has bankside storage at the River Severn Works on the River Severn.
 This provides the facility to assist the Environment Agency with the regulation of the river.
 The Environment Agency can request the Company to adjust its proposed daily abstraction from the River Severn when it is considered that there is a risk that minimum flows at Bewdley will not be maintained with the regulation releases which have been made.
-In these circumstances the Company can take water out of bank side storage to maintain its volumes of water production thus leaving more water in the river.
+In these circumstances the Company can take water out of bankside storage to maintain its volumes of water production thus leaving more water in the river.